 During February, Coalition and Iraqi Security Forces also heavily targeted the Sumer and Palestine neighborhoods in the southeastern part of Mosul.
 These neighborhoods are the first point of entry into Mosul from the outer lying areas on the eastern side of the Tigris River south of the city.
 Sumer in particular has been a highly contested area with AQI using the neighborhood to project forces into other areas further north in eastern Mosul and also as a transit point in and out of the city on the eastern side.
-On February 7th, elements of the 1-8 Infantry battalion and the 2nd Iraqi Army Division began Operation Viking Harvest II in an effort to clear the Sumer and Palestine neighborhoods of insurgents and establish a new COP.
-The area was closed to traffic for three days in effort to stem the escape of insurgents.
-On the first day of the operation, 41 individuals were detained in both targeted and cordon-and-search raids that were developed based on intelligence.
-In the following days, a number of other wanted and suspected individuals were detained and a large weapons cache including suicide bomb vests and materials was found and cleared.
+On February 7th, elements of the 1-8 Infantry battalion and the 2nd Iraqi Army Division began Operation Viking Harvest II in an effort to clear the Sumer and Palestine neighborhoods of insurgents and establish a new COP.106 The area was closed to traffic for three days in effort to stem the escape of insurgents.107 On the first day of the operation, 41 individuals were detained in both targeted and cordon-and-search raids that were developed based on intelligence.108 In the following days, a number of other wanted and suspected individuals were detained and a large weapons cache including suicide bomb vests and materials was found and cleared.
+109 after the previous military emir was detained on January 21st.
+111 Abd-al-Rahman sat at the top of a pyramid of various Mosul networks and cells.
+His capture helped develop intelligence about the southeastern network and led to several other important captures later in the month.
+Three days after Abd-al-Rahman's capture, Coalition Forces conducted another operation in southeastern Mosul targeting the alleged senior leader for the network in Bayji.
+112 During the same week, Coalition Forces detained several other individuals on the western side of the city including an associate of numerous foreign AQI leaders in Samarra who recently relocated from Samarra to Mosul.
+113

 Operations in the southeastern part of Mosul ultimately led to a number of high-value captures.
 On February 18th, Coalition Forces captured Abd-al-Rahman Ibrahim Jasim Tha'ir, the Mosul military emir, who oversaw all of AQI's operations in Mosul.
-He was formerly the military emir for Bayji, but was moved to Mosul after the previous military emir was detained on January 21st.
-Abd-al-Rahman sat at the top of a pyramid of various Mosul networks and cells.
-His capture helped develop intelligence about the southeastern network and led to several other important captures later in the month.
-Three days after Abd-al-Rahman's capture, Coalition Forces conducted another operation in southeastern Mosul targeting the alleged senior leader for the network in Bayji.
-During the same week, Coalition Forces detained several other individuals on the western side of the city including an associate of numerous foreign AQI leaders in Samarra who recently relocated from Samarra to Mosul.
+110 He was formerly the military emir for Bayji, but was moved to Mosul

 Abd-al-Rahman's captured was important in terms of operations in Mosul and Ninawa province in general, but these three captures also highlight the move of AQI from further south along the Tigris River to Mosul.
 The individual from Samarra likely relocated because of the successful operations in months prior to clear Samarra of insurgents.
 Mosul may have just been a place to regroup.
-The Bayji area, however, does not seem to have been cleared of insurgents yet.
-The relocation of Abd-al-Rahman and the senior leader from Bayji to Mosul, along with similar cases in recent months, suggests that the Bayji area is still very active and that AQI is using the area as a reserve force for emirs captured or killed in Mosul and possibly elsewhere.
+The Bayji area, however, does not seem to have been cleared of insurgents vet.
+The relocation of Abd-al-Rahman and the senior leader from Bayii to Mosul, along with similar cases in recent months, suggests that the Bayji area is still very active and that AOI is using the area as a reserve force for emirs captured or killed in Mosul and possibly elsewhere.